 Deposit and Withdrawal in Zerodha

 It uses only one base currency that is Rupees.
 If you don’t have Rupees, you can open a multi-currency bank account to save the conversion fee.
-It charges no deposit fees, and a trader can make deposits through bank transfers, and UPI.
+From the comparison between Zerodha vs Sharekhan, we found that It charges no deposit fees, and a trader can make deposits through bank transfers, and UPI.
 Unfortunately, It doesn’t allow traders to use credit/debit cards.
 By our Zerodha review, we assure you that it doesn’t charge any withdrawal fees, and it takes almost two business days to make the withdrawal.

 Opening Account with Zerodha